clux/probes.hugo/content/post/2019-05-15-simple-kube-controllers.md

 }
 ```

-This struct basically implements `Into<Url> for ApiResource` internally.
+This struct is responsible for creating the base url for the api resource internally.
 You don't have to remember all these values yourself, we have an enum of native types: `ResourceType` which implements `Into<ApiResource> for Resource`:

 ```rust
 let manual_deploys = ApiResource {